notvcto/notvcto.github.io/content/blog/zero-phase1-results.md

 ## What flat means

-The whole premise of Zero is finding the minimum viable model size for genuine security reasoning — and measuring whether that reasoning transfers to anything else.
+The whole premise of Zero is finding the minimum viable model size for genuine reasoning — trained on security problems, measured across general tasks too.
 Phase 1 was supposed to establish a floor to measure from.
 What it actually found is that the floor doesn't move with scale, at least not at baseline.

 Going from 1.5B to 7B didn't unlock new problem categories.
 Didn't improve web exploitation (0/4 across every model).
 Didn't crack crypto.
 The problems each size